zjalexzhou/MovieRecommender/README.md

 [update] Dec 11th 8pm
 We seemed to face some issues with deployment.
 The app would drop connection in a few seconds you open the web link.

+**Run app.R** for local deployment after download and unzip the file associated with the repo.